aesara-devs/aesara/doc/extending/graph_rewriting.rst

 .. note::

    :class:`FunctionGraph` is an Aesara structure intended for the optimization phase.
-It is used internally by function and is rarely exposed to the end user.
-You can use it to test out optimizations, etc. if you are comfortable with it, but it is recommended to use the function front-end and interface optimizations with :class:`optdb` (we'll see how to do that soon).
+It is used internally by :func:`aesara.function` and is rarely exposed to the end user.

 Local Optimization